BenoitStef/Sandbox/doc/ch10_interfaces/ch10_5_axi_slave_ipif.md

 Generics              | Description
 ----------------------|--------------------------------
 **NumReg\_g**         |Number of registers to implement **ResetVal\_g**       |Reset values for registers.
-The size of the array passeddoes not have to match *NumReg\_g*, if it does not, the reset values are applied to the first N registers and the other registers are reset to zero.
+The size of the array passed does not have to match *NumReg\_g*, if it does not, the reset values are applied to the first N registers and the other registers are reset to zero.
 **UseMem\_g**         |**True** = use memory interface, **False** = use registers only **AxiIdWidth\_g**     |Number of bits used for the AXI ID signals **AxiAddrWidth \_g**  |Number of AXI address bits supported